awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

 ==========

-For those who are trying to migrate to from the deprecated clients to the new clients, there is a migration guide which can be found at https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/s3-encryption-migration.html
+For those who are trying to migrate to from the deprecated clients to the new clients, there is a migration guide which can be found `here <https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/s3-encryption-migration.html>`_.

 Setup
 =====